 In 2015 she start developing tools for improvisation with as focus the musicality of gestures, and the inclusion of objects: as partners, as a prolongation of the body, or as a landscape.
 Together with Xavi Moreno and Marine Broise she creates WeWood (2018), a performance born out of the research on the bridges between dance and objects manipulation.

-In 2017 she receives the prize “Ciutat de Barcelona” for the interpration of Bach, a performance by Maria Muñoz/Mal pelo, created in 2004 and trasmissed to her in 2016.
-And the “Premio de la Critica de Barcelona” as best dancer, for the interpretation of Bach.
+In 2017 she receives the prize “Ciutat de Barcelona” for the interpretation of Bach, a performance by Maria Muñoz/Mal Pelo, created in 2004 and trasmissed to her in 2016; and the “Premio de la Critica de Barcelona” as best dancer, for the interpretation of Bach.
 In 2019 she’s nominated for the Premio Butaca of Barcelona as best female interpreter for her performance in On Golberg Vartiations/ Variations by Mal Pelo.